bhatti/api-mock-service/README.md

 wait_before_reply: 0s
 ```

 In above example, the account_sid uses regex to generate data and URI format to generate URL.
-Then invoke the mock API as:
+Then invoke the API as:

 ```bash
 curl -v -X POST http://localhost:8080/v1/AuthTokens/Promote